PostHog/posthog.com/contents/tutorials/astro-ab-tests.md

 ### Client-side rendering

-To implement the A/B test, we implement the [`posthog.onFeatureFlags`](/docs/libraries/js#ensuring-flags-are-loaded-before-usage) callback.
+To implement the A/B test, we add the [`posthog.onFeatureFlags`](/docs/libraries/js#ensuring-flags-are-loaded-before-usage) callback.
 Then, we update the button text based on whether the user is in the `control` or `test` variant of the experiment.

 Update the code in `/components/posthog.astro` to implement `posthog.onFeatureFlags` in PostHog's `loaded` callback: